A list of excellent exercises, only with dumbbells

 Here you really need the bank to be able to make this move.

-Declined openings
+Declined Openings

-If you have a bank, try it out.
+If you have a bank, try it.

 To vary your training a little, you can try this variation.